 A hub for UN family cyber security services

-More than an isolated growth spurt, ICC information security services is seeing sustained growth as UN and other organizations see the value in risk mitigation and information security preparedness.
-ICC now has over 15 Clients in this area and a growing list of subscribers as well as a global team of 10 experts working on various aspects of infosec, all in just a year and a half.
+More than an isolated growth spurt, UNICC information security services is seeing sustained growth as UN and other organizations see the value in risk mitigation and information security preparedness.
+UNICC now has over 15 Clients in this area and a growing list of subscribers as well as a global team of 10 experts working on various aspects of infosec, all in just a year and a half.

 Gartner reports that consumption of information security products and services rose by more than 7% last year and it continues to grow, with a rising awareness about the impact of security incidents and an evolving regulatory landscape, including the EU General Data Protection Regulation (GDPR) going into effect in 2018.